 - 1. Monthly financial statements must be submitted to the Government Operations Committee of the St. Charles City Council by no later than the 15th day of the following month. - 2.
-An annual report must be submitted to this same Committee.
+An annual report must be submitted to this same Committee. - 3.
+A representative of the agency must make a brief presentation describing the purpose of the agency, it's future plans and how it's programs and services have benefited the residents of St. Charles to this Committee on an annual basis at the date and time to be determined (following the allocation recommendation process by the STC 708 Board, but prior to the actual release of any funds).

 Funding request amount for current fiscal year \$65,000.
+Application Date: December 29, 2017